jimjibone/LightwaveRF/README.md

 See [roberttidey's excellent write up of the protocol](https://github.com/roberttidey/LightwaveRF/blob/master/LightwaveRF433.pdf) for more information.

-### lwrx
+### LwRx

 The library used for this, LightwaveRX.{cpp,h}, is based on [roberttidey's](https://github.com/roberttidey/LightwaveRF/) library.
 Out of the two libraries, as you can probably guess by now, this was the best for receiving, on both the Raspberry Pi and Arduino.
 However, the original library contains a load of EEPROM and pairing support, which just seems silly to me, these deserve to be in a separate set of files.
 So, I just stripped that out.

+NOTE: The Raspberry Pi example program will be added shortly.
+The code is done, just needs adding to the project!

 The `lwrx` executable just runs in an infinite loop, waiting for some action from the 433 MHz receiver.
 The receivers signal pin is set up as an interrupt using the wiringPi library, and through a timer based state-machine the message is decoded into its byte representation.

 Again, see [roberttidey's excellent write up of the protocol](https://github.com/roberttidey/LightwaveRF/blob/master/LightwaveRF433.pdf) for more information.

-Eventually additional functions will be added which will convert the output messages into a more understandable form, e.g. spelling out the command that was sent, dim level requested, etc.